dataformsjs/dataformsjs/docs/jsx-loader.md

 There are several options:

 1) Avoid using the spread syntax
-2) Use code shown in the example below that uses Babel for these Browsers
+2) Use code shown in the snippet below so that Babel will be used for Browsers which do no support the spread syntax

 ```js
 jsxLoader.evalCode = '"use strict"; const { id, ...other } = { id:123, test:456 };';